On the linear scaling of entropy vs. energy in human brain activity, the Hagedorn temperature and the Zipf law: Applying the ML method: Brain fMRI resting state data results

 As a further test of the robustness of the results, we constructed a set of parcellations applying the Phenomenological Renormalization Group (PRG) approach of~\cite{PRG} resulting in subdivisions with $N=62, 124, 249$ and $499$ ROIs, out of 998 ROIs of the $N=1000$ Schaefer parcellation.
 PRG parcellations differ from the Schaefer ones in that they are constructed following correlation hierarchies and often group together ROIs lying in different brain hemispheres.
-Remarkably, the critical temperatures extracted from the PRG subdivisions are very much in line with the expected values from the Schaefer parcellations (see Fig.~\ref{fig.PRG}B).
-The qualitative observation of the critical (Hagedorn) temperature approaching $T=1$ with increasing $N$ is quantitatively confirmed by the power law fits shown in Fig.~\ref{fig.PRG}B. This indicates that, asymptotically at a fine-grained level, the brain effectively operates at the Hagedorn temperature with a very large repertoire of brain states satisfying Zipf law.
+Remarkably, the critical Hagedorn temperatures extracted from the PRG subdivisions are very much in line with the expected values from the Schaefer parcellations (see Fig.~\ref{fig.PRG}B).
+The qualitative observation of the critical (Hagedorn) temperature approaching $T_{ref}=1$ with increasing $N$ is quantitatively confirmed by the power law fits \eq T_H \sim T_{asymptotic} - \f{a}{N^b} \eqx shown in Fig.~\ref{fig.PRG}B. We find that the asymptotic Hagedorn temperature $T_{asymptotic}$ in the limit of maximally fine-grained parcellation (i.e. $N\to \infty$) is consistent with the reference/operating temperature of the Boltzmann distribution $T_{ref}=1$.
+This indicates that, asymptotically at a fine-grained level, the brain effectively operates at the Hagedorn temperature with a very large repertoire of brain states satisfying Zipf law.
 This is one of the key results of the present paper.
+The very clean power law behaviour observed in Fig.~\ref{fig.PRG}B and the specific value of the power law exponent $b\sim 0.7$ remain as an outstanding challenge for our understanding of brain dynamics.

-A finding consistent with the appearance of the linear $S(E)$ regime close to $T=1$, is the observation that the range of energies (scaled by $N$) present in the data sample is remarkably stable with increasing $N$.
+A finding consistent with the appearance of the linear $S(E)$ regime close to $T_{ref}=1$, is the observation that the range of energies (scaled by $N$) present in the data sample is remarkably stable with increasing $N$.
 This is in marked contrast with the conventional picture in statistical physics where the range markedly decreases with~$N$, especially away from a critical point.
-Indeed, a linear dependence of $S(E) \sim E/T_H+b$ between $E_0$ and $E_1$ means that at $T=T_H$, all energies between $E_0$ and $E_1$ are equally likely to occur.
-This follows from rewriting the partition function as \eq Z(T) = \int dE \, e^{S(E) - E/T} \eqx Going back to the probabilistic interpretation of Eq.~\eqref{e.energy}, this means that even for a large system, states with a wide range of probabilities nevertheless still occur, endowing the system with a very \emph{diverse} dynamical repertoire, a fundamental property which in neurobiology is interpreted as the required microscopic basis of a rich (macroscopic) cognitive behaviour.
+Indeed, a linear dependence of $S(E) \sim E/T_H+const$ between $E_0$ and $E_1$ means that at $T=T_H$, all energies between $E_0$ and $E_1$ are equally likely to occur.
+This follows from rewriting the partition function as \eq Z(T) = \int dE \, e^{S(E) - E/T} \sim \int dE \, e^{E \left(\f{1}{T_H} - \f{1}{T}\right)} \eqx Indeed for $T=T_H$ the measure in energy is flat.
+We address an interpretation of this result in the Discussion.